Psyobilin/Anycubic-Predator-configuration.gcode/README.md

     Response too damped?
 Increase P.
     Ramps up quickly to a value below target temperature (0-160 fast) and then slows down as it approaches target (160-170) slow, 170-180 really slow, etc) temperature?
 Try increasing the I constant.

+    Those values are able to hold the temperature in between 2-3°C!

 7. Now you save the file to your SD, insert it to the printer and hit print.